nerdguidedc/nerdguidedc.github.io/_posts/2016-03-11-free-folger-friday-thyramus-and-pisbee-reading.md

 excerpt: >
-  Join the Folger for a free reading of a hilarious new play, The Tragical Comedy of Thyramus and Pisbee by Eric Hissom (Oberon in A Midsummer Night’s Dream).
+  Join the Folger for a free reading of a hilarious new play, The Tragical Comedy of Thyramus and Pisbee by Eric Hissom (Oberon in A Midsummer Night's Dream).

 ---

-Join the Folger for a free reading of a hilarious new play, *The Tragical Comedy of Thyramus and Pisbee* by Eric Hissom (Oberon in *A Midsummer Night’s Dream*).
+Join the Folger for a free reading of a hilarious new play, *The Tragical Comedy of Thyramus and Pisbee* by Eric Hissom (Oberon in *A Midsummer Night's Dream*).
 Directed by Gus Heagerty and featuring the author along with actors Adam Wesley Brown (Lysander in *A Midsummer Night's Dream*), Tom Story, and Rachel Zampelli.